 According to Ditto Music, Spotify currently pays out $0.00437 (£0.0032) per stream to the artist.
-From this finding, we decided to do a little research to find out who the top earners are when it comes to lead Spotify streams and how much they have earnt from this.
+From this finding, we decided to do a little research to find out who the top earners are when it comes to lead Spotify streams and how much they have earned from this.

 Spotify’s Top Earners

 This data, which covers a time span from when the artist first appeared on Spotify, shows us that Drake has made a staggering £114.3m from Spotify streams alone!
-The next artist on the list, Ed Sheeran, has earnt £87.6m which is a relatively large gap between the two compared to the rest of the list.
+The next artist on the list, Ed Sheeran, has earned £87.6m which is a relatively large gap between the two compared to the rest of the list.

 Spotify’s Most Popular Artists

 You’ll notice from the table above that when looking at the number of lead streams, Drake’s number doesn’t sit above the 50 billion mark.
 This is due to the remaining number of streams coming from his featured streams (where an artist features/makes a guest appearance in a song).

 Whilst we can’t calculate earnings from these streams as there are a variety of ways an artists gets payment for these (up-front payment, a percentage of royalties, pro bono, etc), there are some interesting findings.

 From this data we can see that the rank doesn’t change for any artist, however, the difference between positions one and two are now astonishing, with Drake having almost 70% more streams than Ed Sheeran!